Council Wars: History

-Meanwhile, Washington's allies sued the city in Federal court, claiming that the ward map drawn up after the 1980 Census had unfairly dispersed black and Hispanic voters.
-At that time, whites were about 40% of the city's population, blacks were also about 40%, and Hispanics were about 15%, but there were 33 white aldermen, only 16 blacks, and just 1 Hispanic.
+Meanwhile, Washington's allies sued the city in Federal court, claiming that the ward map drawn up after the 1980 Census had unfairly dispersed Black and Hispanic voters.
+At that time, White voters were about 40% of the city's population, Black voters were also about 40%, and Hispanic voters were about 15%, but there were 33 White aldermen, only 16 Black aldermen, and just 1 Hispanic aldermen.

 In 1986, the court ruled in their favor, ordering modifications to the borders of seven wards, and also special elections in the modified wards.
 Washington's supporters gained three seats in the special elections; six weeks later, the election of Luis Gutiérrez in the 26th Ward gave the mayor 25 supportive aldermen.
 25 votes in the city council do not suffice to pass legislation, but allow the mayor to cast a deciding 26th vote.
 A group of several remaining aldermen from the Vrdolyak 29, including Alderman Richard Mell, went to Washington to promise future cooperation.
 They claimed that their previous opposition had been forced on them by the Eddies.
 The majority of the city council now aligned with the mayor, and Council Wars ended.

 Washington defeated Vrdolyak in the 1987 mayoral election, and in the same election, several pro-Washington challengers defeated incumbent opposition aldermen.
 Washington died of a heart attack later that year, with Alderman David Orr becoming interim mayor.
 The council then selected a permanent replacement to serve until a special election.
 They chose Alderman Eugene Sawyer, a Regular Democrat who sided with Washington during Council Wars.
 He was elected by a coalition of former Vrdolyak 29 and original pro-Washington aldermen as well as new aldermen.

 Disposition of the Council 1983–86

 Below is a list of aldermen from 1983.
-Pro-Washington aldermen are marked with a W; those in the Vrdolyak 29 are marked with a V; those who are still serving on the council (as of August 2019) are marked with an asterisk.
+Pro-Washington aldermen are marked with a W; those in the Vrdolyak 29 are marked with a V.